 Alternative therapies can include meditation, breathing, acupuncture, Reiki, yoga, aroma therapy, color and light therapy and mindfulness.
 These can all bring temporary relief that will help manage the symptoms.

 A therapy that gets to the roots of the trauma is the best way to get longer lasting results.
 A clinical study of this therapy, with combat veterans, reduced their PTSD symptoms significantly after just six to ten one-hour sessions.
 This therapy is EFT (Emotional Freedom Techniques) also known as Tapping.
 It is one of the top stress-reduction therapies in the world, is fast, and gets lasting results.

-I use EFT in my one-on-one coaching and my STOP the STRESS monthly, online, coaching group, to help quickly reduce stress by helping the person I am working with identify a trauma, Big-T or Little-T that is at the root of their symptoms.
-Once identified, I use EFT to help neutralize the negative emotions, thoughts and limiting beliefs connected to the trauma.
-What occurs is a shift in the perspective of what happened, and the person’s stress levels decrease because they no longer react the same way to the previous traumatic situations that triggered them.
+I use EFT in my one-on-one coaching and my Master Your Emotions monthly, online, coaching group, to help quickly reduce stress. as a participant, you would identify a problem that you are struggling with, and what incident/trauma, Big-T or Little-T that is at the root of your symptoms.
+Once identified, I lead you through a group EFT session to help neutralize the negative emotions, thoughts and limiting beliefs connected to the trauma.
+What occurs is a shift in the perspective of what happened, and your stress levels decrease because you no longer react the same way to the previous traumatic situation that triggered you.

 You Are Invited

 PTSD awareness is an ongoing need in all of us.
-It will help you to understand what the person is experiencing and why, but just may also save someone’s life.
-I hope this information on trauma, symptoms of PTSD the connection to stress, and treatments will make a difference in your life and those close to you.
+I hope this information has helped you to understand what you or someone else is experiencing and why, but it may also save someone’s life.
+I hope that what you have learned on trauma, symptoms of PTSD the connection to stress, and treatments will make a difference in your life and those close to you.

 Please share with your friends and family and help them too!